Internal environment: Etymology

 Claude Bernard used the French phrase milieu intérieur (internal environment in English) in several works from 1854 until his death in 1878.
 He most likely adopted it from the histologist Charles Robin, who had employed the phrase "milieu de l’intérieur" as a synonym for the ancient hippocratic idea of humors.
 Bernard was initially only concerned with the role of the blood but he later included that of the whole body in ensuring this internal stability.
 He summed up his idea as follows:

 Bernard's work regarding the internal environment of regulation was supported by work in Germany at the same time.
 While Rudolf Virchow placed the focus on the cell, others, such as Carl von Rokitansky (1804–1878) continued to study humoral pathology particularly the matter of microcirculation.
 Von Rokitansky suggested that illness originated in damage to this vital microcirculation or internal system of communication.
-Hans Eppinger Jr. (1879–1946), a professor of internal medicine in Vienna, further developed von Rokitansky's point of view and showed that every cell requires a suitable environment which he called the ground substance for successful microcirculation.
+Hans Eppinger (1879–1946), a professor of internal medicine in Vienna, further developed von Rokitansky's point of view and showed that every cell requires a suitable environment which he called the ground substance for successful microcirculation.
 This work of German scientists was continued in the 20th century by Alfred Pischinger (1899–1982) who defined the connections between the ground substance or extracellular matrix and both the hormonal and autonomic nervous systems and saw therein a complex system of regulation for the body as a whole and for cellular functioning, which he termed the ground regulatory (das System der Grundregulation).